Lucas-Pardo/RT_Assignment_2/README.md

 #### **Main loop**

-The main loop is where we continuosly check for user input as explained, check for messages from `"/odom"`, and publish the custom message.
+The main loop is where we continuously check for user input as explained, check for messages from `"/odom"`, and publish the custom message.
 The loop runs until the robot reaches the goal, ros is shutdown or the goal is cancelled (`break` in the previous code).

 ```cpp
 bool finished = ac.waitForResult(r->expectedCycleTime());